RSR312-206/fire_trail_project/README.md

 **Loading the map**

-The map and it’s features are loaded via a callback function called mapInit() - it must be designated in your script in the HTML like this:
+The map and it’s features are loaded via a callback function called initMap() - it must be designated in your script in the HTML like this:

 <pre><code>callback=initMap</code></pre>